Kepa Arrizabalaga: 2019–21: Struggles, UEFA Champions League win

-Under the management of Frank Lampard, Arrizabalaga and Chelsea failed to win any trophies.
-Throughout the season, Arrizabalaga struggled to stay in form, eventually being benched in favor of Willy Caballero in late January 2020 in a cup match against Hull City.
-Arrizabalaga was further not selected to the starting squad during the next four league matches and a Champions League match.
-He regained his starting spot on 4 March during the FA Cup fifth round against Liverpool where he made a string of saves to deny the would-be Premier League champions; Chelsea went on to win the match 2–0.
+Under the management of Frank Lampard, Chelsea failed to win any trophies.
+Throughout the 2019–20 season, Arrizabalaga struggled to stay in form, eventually being benched in favour of Willy Caballero in late January 2020 in a cup match against Hull City.
+Arrizabalaga remained outside of the starting eleven during the next four league matches and a Champions League match.
+He regained his starting spot on 4 March during the FA Cup fifth round against Liverpool where he made a string of saves to deny the eventual Premier League champions; Chelsea went on to win the match 2–0.
 But he would find himself benched to end the season, missing out on the team's run to the final of the FA Cup.
 During the second half of the season, Arrizabalaga faced abuse from Chelsea fans which led to him turning off comments on social media.

 Arrizabalaga appeared for Chelsea in the opening game of the 2020–21 Premier League season against Brighton & Hove Albion.
 Chelsea won 3–1.
 Arrizabalaga was judged to have made a significant error in the next match against Liverpool, after his pass went straight to Sadio Mané who collected the ball and scored; Chelsea went on to lose 2–0.
 Lampard publicly criticized Arrizabalaga, stating that his mistake had cost a goal.

-On 24 September, Chelsea signed Édouard Mendy from Stade Rennais and Arrizabalaga was relegated to the bench.
+On 24 September, Chelsea signed Édouard Mendy from Rennes, and Arrizabalaga was relegated to the bench.
 He did not feature again until 17 October against Southampton where his performance received further criticism in the media as the side drew 3–3.
 On 10 January 2021, Arrizabalaga marked his 100th appearance for the club in a 4–0 home win against Morecambe in the fourth round of the FA Cup.

 Arrizabalaga's fortunes turned under the coaching of Thomas Tuchel.
-He kept 5 clean sheets in 8 games, all of which came in successive games.
+He kept five clean sheets in eight games, all of which came in successive games.
 He had a save percentage of 89.4% under the German manager, significantly higher than under the previous manager.
 He was named as part of the 25-man squad for the 2021 UEFA Champions League Final on 29 May, and was an unused substitute as Chelsea beat Manchester City 1–0 at the Estádio do Dragão, lifting his second European trophy.